These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 - Bake your oats in the preheated oven for 20 minutes.

 - The ramekin will be hot, so use an oven mitt to take your baked oats out of the oven.
-Let them cool slightly, then eat and enjoy!
+Let them cool slightly above room temperature, then eat and enjoy!

 Notes